sailfishos-applications/daily-comics/info/comic_addition.md

 ```

 ## Required information
-- List of the authors (past / present, scenarist / cartoonist / etc.).
+- List of authors (past / present, scenarist / cartoonist / etc.)
-- Homepage where to find more info about the comic.
+- Homepage where to find more info about the comic
-- Comic main representative colour (e.g. homepage colour, typical scenery colour, typical character colour).
+- Comic main representative colour (e.g. homepage colour, typical scenery colour, typical character colour)
-- Language used in the comic strips.
+- Language used in the comic strips
-- Source where to extract a link to the latest strip (e.g. RSS, API, URL).
+- Source where to extract a link to the latest strip (e.g. RSS, API, URL)

 This information must be provided in a JSON file named `info.json`.